Possession of Marijuana Overview

 No legal advice is provided on this website.
 Every case is different.
 For advice about your specific situation, please complete our intake form to request an appointment with an attorney.

-Students are often surprised by how seriously marijuana is taken in State College.
+Students are often surprised by how seriously marijuana is taken in Pennsylvania.
 Some students come from states where marijuana has been legalized or decriminalized.

 In Pennsylvania, marijuana is still considered a Schedule 1 controlled substance, and under state law, possession of marijuana for personal use is a criminal offense and is a misdemeanor.
 If an individual possesses marijuana with the intent to deliver, delivers, or grows/manufactures it, the maximum penalties and collateral consequences are much harsher.
 Those offenses are not discussed in this overview.